n123git/yw-cond/README.md

 # yw-cond
 A web-based work-in-progress library and UI for parsing, decompiling, analyzing and generating Yo-kai Watch conds, with frequent updates.

-This parser is for the Yo-kai Watch franchise which has a much more complex cond set (and some slight changes) from Inazuma Eleven, for IEGO cond parsing take a look at the newly released [level5_condition](https://github.com/Tiniifan/level5_condition/) made by Tiniifan themself!
+This parser is for the Yo-kai Watch franchise which has a much more complex cond set (and some slight changes) from Inazuma Eleven: GO, for IEGO cond parsing take a look at the newly released [level5_condition](https://github.com/Tiniifan/level5_condition/) made by Tiniifan themself!

 Examples of how the games use conds can be shown below:
 * Battle AI